Online Chemical Engineering Degree Programs

 - Physical chemistry

 Chemical engineering majors tend to do a lot of hands-on lab work, and according to the College Board, may be required to hone even more practical experience through co-ops and internships.
 Most chemical engineering degree programs result in bachelor's or master's degrees, but doctoral programs are also fairly common.
-These high-level programs are ideal for those who want to work in research and development, or teach at the collegiate level.
+These high-level engineering programs are ideal for those who want to work in research and development, or teach at the collegiate level.

 Looking Ahead: Jobs for Chemical Engineering Majors